Stair carpet holders and replacement cylindrical brackets

 - Sold in pairs.

 - Should your stair rods be old, you may find they differ in diameter to those currently in the marketplace.
-We can supply small foam inserts (free of charge) for our brackets, should your rods be slightly smaller or you can make something similar yourself to prevent your stair rods from ‘rattling’.
+We can supply small foam inserts (free of charge) for our brackets, should your rods be slightly smaller.

-- The cylindrical Runner brackets for runner rods are hinged, with the stair rod clamped in place through the centre, and held in place with two screws on either side of the runner.
-The Front Fix brackets are suitable for fitted carpets and clamp over the top of the rod and are held in place with two screws through the carpet, whilst the Side Fix brackets are also suitable for fitted carpets and are screwed into the stringboard but are not suitable for winder staircases.
+- The cylindrical Runner eyes to hold runner rods are hinged, with the stair rod clamped in place through the centre, and held in place with two screws on either side of the runner.
+The Front Fix carpet holders are suitable for fitted carpets and clamp over the top of the rod and are held in place with two screws through the carpet.
+Meanwhile, the Side Fix eyes are also suitable for fitted carpets and are screwed into the stringboard but are not suitable for winder staircases.

 Tips on fitting stair carpet holders